Glatzli/model_comparison_codes/README.md

   	=> interpolate hatpro & radiosonde to vertical model levels and then use radiosonde pressure for HATPRO pot temp calc. ?
 But what model should I use?! => WRF!
   	-> implement in code...
+- staggering: Should I include the unstaggering of geopot. height (WRF & ICON) already in the read-in code?

 - timeseries of depth of CAP? how to define? inversion? pot temp increase w height?